lsst-dm/dmtn-011/index.rst

 Test setup
 --------------

-Test Setup A (1-12 million galaxies) at 6 values of shear.
+Subfields: 1000 galaxies/subfield in 500 pairs, all with the same applied shear and shear angle
+           The applied shear was varied in 6 steps from .0001 to .05.

+The shear angle was selected randomly from 0-360 in each of the subfields

+These tests varied in size, from as few as 128 subfields to as many as 2048 (1-12 million galaxies).

 Psf: filter f3 and "raw seeing" 0.7 arcsecs.
-Psf varied over the focal plane (all 21 rafts x 9 sensors/raft)
+Psf selected randomly for each galaxy

-Error estimation increased by as indicated by subfield variation.
+Error estimation indicated by subfield variation.
 No bootstraps were run.

 Test Descriptions:
 --------------